 Scoring your users according to an appropriate RFM model lets you assess their current value.
 If you track these scores over time, you can make predictions about their behavior.
 It's an easy, intuitive way of gaining insight into your user base.

-Happy users will have valuable feedback about what is engaging about your application.
-You can identify users with a high-frequency score and consult them.
-Find out what keeps bringing them back to your app, and ensure that those features are maintained and enhanced.
+Satisfied users will offer valuable insights into what makes your application appealing.
+You can identify users with a high-frequency score and communicate with them.
+Discover what continues to attract them to your app, and make sure to maintain and improve those features.

 Similarly, you can find users with a high monetary value score and identify their spending patterns.
 By finding out why users spend, you can encourage those behaviors — finding new ways to increase the frequency score of users with a high monetary value score.
 High monetary value users are also good candidates for additional outreach and promotion to encourage continued use of your application.